-I Tried Making Potato Potage Soup with Jagariko Potato Sticks
+I Tried Making Potato Potage Soup with Jagariko Sticks

-Actually, today I bought Calbee Jagariko Potato Stick Salad flavor at a supermarket near my house, for I wanted to try making a soup dish with the potato snack.
+Actually, today I bought the Calbee Jagariko Potato Stick Salad Flavor at a supermarket near my house, for I wanted to try making a soup dish with the potato fries.

-Viewing one of them, I got curious about it.
-This is why I have decided to make it, potato potage soup with Jagariko.
+Viewing one of them, I got curious about it, which is why I decided to make it, potato potage soup using Jagariko fries.

-The Easy Potato Potage Soup Recipe using Calbee Jagariko
+Potato Potage Soup Recipe using Calbee Jagariko Fries

 According to the recipe on Rakuten, I prepared the following ingredients to make the potato potage soup.

 |Salt and pepper||A little|